-After four years of developing digital publishing course materials, Delmar Publishing, out of Thomson Learning now Cengage, asked me to write Printing in a Digital World.
-This was the first textbook on the all digital workflow [AFAIK].
+After four years of developing digital publishing course materials, Delmar Publishing, out of Thomson Learning [now Cengage], asked me to write Printing in a Digital World.
+This was the first textbook on the all-digital workflow for printing [AFAIK].
 I wrote six books for them on digital printing, FreeHand, Illustrator, Photoshop, InDesign, and typography.

 Font designer since 1994

 As a new owner of Fontographer, frustrated with the fonts available, I designed all the fonts used in Printing in a Digital World.
 First Makambo, then MyFonts asked to sell my fonts.
 Monotype began selling them on all of its sites a few years later.
 I’m now selling over a hundred fonts in several dozen families on these two sites, plus FontSpring and YouWorkForThem.